 - Both ontic vagueness (i.e. imprecision) and epistemic vagueness (i.e. inaccuracy or uncertainty) are fundamental aspects that need to be considered.

-- The subjectivity of the observer (i.e. the person creating the model) cannot be discarded, because it is an important aspect of the information and needs to be taken into account.
+- The subjectivity of the observer (i.e. the person creating the model) cannot be discarded, because it is an important aspect of the information and needs to be considered.

-- Humanities and social sciences often work within a research paradigm different to the conventional hypothetico-deductive one that is common in the natural sciences; and they do not necessarily follow the problem/solution duality on which engineering is based.
+- Humanities and social sciences often avoid the usual hypothetic-deductive method that is common to the natural sciences, and do not necessarily follow the problem/solution approach on which engineering is based.

 Within a context like this, our colleagues at the Institute of Heritage Sciences (www.incipit.csic.es) and other similar organisations working in cultural heritage often create and use conceptual models to explore, conceptualise and communicate information.
-We have informally observed two facts about this again and again over the years.
-First of all, there is an ongoing struggle to find a good enough way to perform this modelling task, one that is capable to address the peculiarities outlined above.
+We have informally observed two facts about this over the years.
+Firstly, there is an ongoing struggle to find a good enough way to perform this modelling task, one that is capable to address the peculiarities outlined above.
+Since there are no mainstream or “accepted” modelling approaches (as UML might be in the software world, for example), every author, project and organisation have their own personal approach.
 Secondly, modelling techniques “imported” straight from the engineering world, such as UML, fail catastrophically.
 They fail because:

 - They are designed with engineering in mind, under a problem/solution paradigm, and focusing on the creation of precise solutions to documented problems.
 People in the humanities and social sciences, conversely, want to explore, document and reason about situations, incorporating vagueness and subjectivity as much as necessary.

 - They are geared towards the creation of software systems, whereas people in the humanities and social sciences, most of the time, are interested in creating conceptual models for documentation and communication purposes.
-Software is a minor reason for modelling.
+To them, software is a minor reason for modelling.

 - They are often too complex.
 It would be naïve to aim for an archaeologist or anthropologist to get a decent grasp on the latest UML specification.
 Even a UML profile that hides most of UML’s complexity would be a “leaky abstraction”.

-For these reasons, we decided to create ConML, a conceptual modelling language constructed from the ground up with the humanities and social sciences in mind, but which can be used to model anything.
-It is extremely simple, affordable, and easily understandable by non-experts in information technologies.
-Its full specification, including a formal metamodel, a graphical notation and examples, is under 30 pages long.
+For these reasons, we decided to create ConML, a conceptual modelling language constructed from the ground up with the humanities and social sciences in mind, but which can be used to model anything in any domain.
+It is extremely simple, affordable, and can be easily and incrementally understood by people without previous exposure to information technologies.
+Its full specification, including a formal metamodel, a graphical notation and examples, is only 51 pages long.

 The ConML language

-The ConML metamodel comprises 14 classes.
-The following figure (expressed in UML) shows most of them.
+The ConML 1.5.0 metamodel comprises 31 classes.
+The following figure (expressed in UML) shows many of them.

 Another major feature of ConML is the inclusion of deferred features, named properties.
 In addition to attributes and semi-associations (which convey the expected meaning), properties are intended to model characteristics of classes and leave the concrete details unspecified until the model is refined and properties are fleshed out into either attributes or semi-associations.

-Please contact us on [email protected] if you are interested on ConML, or visit our web site on www.conml.org.
+You can also contact us on [email protected], or visit our web site on www.conml.org.
 Thank you.

 Gonzalez-Perez, C., 2012.
-A Conceptual Modelling Language for the Humanities and Social Sciences.
-In Sixth International Conference on Research Challenges in Information Science (RCIS 2012).
+A Conceptual Modelling Language for the Humanities and Social Sciences, in Sixth International Conference on Research Challenges in Information Science (RCIS), 2012, C. Rolland, J. Castro, and O. Pastor (eds.).
 IEEE Computer Society.
-Valencia (Spain).
 396-401.

 Gonzalez-Perez, C. and C. Parcero Oubiña, 2011.
-A Conceptual Model for Cultural Heritage Definition and Motivation.
-In Revive the Past: Proceeding of the 39th Conference on Computer Applications and Quantitative Methods in Archaeology.
+A Conceptual Model for Cultural Heritage Definition and Motivation, in Revive the Past: Proceeding of the 39th Conference on Computer Applications and Quantitative Methods in Archaeology, M. Zhou, et al. (eds.).
 Amsterdam University Press.
-Beijing (China).
 234-244.